BurningTreeC/TiddlyFlex/README.md

 ## Installation

-You can install the plgin in two ways
+You can install the plugin in two ways

 ### Drag and Drop